sathivel1985/incident-api/README.md

         Post method : just enter url which is {server url}/api/incident

-          input format : Go to Body and select raw and copy the paste there and choose input as json {
+          input format : Go to postman body option and select raw and copy the below format paste there and choose input as json
+            {
                 "location": {
                     "longitude": "1212",